yangsc2222/yangsc2222.github.io/README.md

 Shu-chao YANG and Yan-jin CHEN, <b>Approaches to the Study of Fallacies</b>, forthcoming.
 <br>
 <br>
-Dan WAN and Shu-chao YANG, <b> A Study on the Biological Evolutionary Analogy of the Model of Scientific Development </b>,  <i> Studies in Dialectices of Nature </i>, 2011(5), pp.30-35.
+Dan WAN and Shu-chao YANG, <b> A Study on the Biological Evolutionary Analogy of the Model of Scientific Development</b>,  <i>Studies in Dialectices of Nature</i>, 2011(5), pp.30-35.
 <br>
 <br>
 <h2> TALKS </h2>
-Shu-chao YANG, "The Comparability of Semantic Incommensurability", <b> Incommensurability 50 </b>, National Taiwan University, June, 2012.
+Shu-chao YANG, "The Comparability of Semantic Incommensurability", <font color="8a8a8a"> Incommensurability 50</font>, National Taiwan University, June, 2012.
 <br>
 <br>
 <h2> POPULAR READING MATTER </h2>